ably/docs/writing-style-guide.md

 ## Use inclusive language

 Use inclusive language.
 Google has written extensively and thoughtfully on this subject, so there is no point in duplicating that here.
-See the [Google guide](https://developers.google.com/style/inclusive-documentation) for details on writing inclusive language
+See the [Google guide](https://developers.google.com/style/inclusive-documentation) for details on writing inclusive language.

 ## Empathy